West Wallsend

 The latest Census data sees West Wallsend placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-West Wallsend, as per data from the Australian Bureau of Statistics Census 2016, showed low cultural diversity with 92.9% of residents born in Australia, 93.4% being citizens, and 97.2% speaking English only at home.
-Christianity was the predominant religion, comprising 50.6% of West Wallsend's population.
-Notably, Judaism was overrepresented at 0.2%, compared to the Rest of NSW average of 0.1%.
+West Wallsend showed below average cultural diversity, with 92.9% born in Australia, 93.4% being citizens, and 97.2% speaking English only at home.
+Christianity was the predominant religion, comprising 50.6%.
+Judaism was overrepresented at 0.2%, compared to Regional NSW's 0.1%.

 Frequently Asked Questions - Diversity